 With a height of just under 7 centimeters (3″), this Bluetooth soundbar will fit under most TVs.
 Mounting the soundbar flush to the wall is made possible with a high-quality steel wall bracket which goes with soundbar.
 The front of the device displays small LED lights when certain features are available.

 |New control for Bose solo|

-With Bose Solo Soundbar Series II, you can easily understand every word with Dialogue Mode without needing to adjust the volume.
-You activate Dialogue Mode using the remote included with the soundbar.
+Bose Solo Soundbar Series II provides specially designed by Bose digital signal processing technology which converts sound so that you can easily understand every word without needing to adjust the volume.
+To use it turn on the Dialogue Mode on the remote included with the soundbar.
 Additionally, Dolby decoding provides a richer, more realistic listening experience.
-You love its voice.
+You’ll love it.

 Connecting the soundbar to the TV is as simple as plugging it into a port.
+You can set up and run it in less than five minutes.
 Sound will be transmitted directly to the soundbar by the TV.

 If you are tired of faint sounds coming from your TV, this soundbar could be for you.
 The speaker inside the Bose Solo II soundbar produces a crisp and clear sound.
 Without a subwoofer, the two speakers behind the steel grill provide powerful bass, but Bose didn’t reveal the maximum output for this soundbar.

 It works well with music & movies with high beats, but it isn’t heavy or overpowering.
 Dolby Decoding technology boosts the audio quality, making it more realistic and richer.

 It has two speakers that deliver good sound, as I mentioned earlier.